chezyio/SC3010/README.md

     -   Steps
         -   Loads the code from memory
         -   Compute hash value and verify signature
+            -   Hash values checks that content or binary is unchanged
+            -   Signature ensures that is from a trusted source
         -   Launch the code code if hash value matches and signature is valid
         -   Otherwise abort boot process